 A student who will succeed at the STEM Academy will:

-Along with an application and a form that parents fill out, applicants must submit written recommendations from teachers and guidance counselors.
+Along with an application and a form that parents to fill out, applicants must submit written recommendations from teachers and guidance counselors.
 Applicants also must participate in a personal interview.
 Each spring, a minimum of 40 students will be accepted for the following school year.
 Each district's school counselors can provide information on application deadlines.
-Completed applications received by the dead-line are evaluated by the Recruitment and Admissions Team.
+Completed applications received by the deadline are evaluated by the Recruitment and Admissions Team.
 Selected students are required to attend a "Summer Bridge" program for incoming students.

 Students who meet the requirements but who are not selected will be placed on a waiting list for their school.
 Should a slot become available before the start of the school year, it will be offered to a student from the waiting list for that school.
 If all the available slots for a particular school are not filled, a lottery will be held among students on the waiting lists for all the component school districts.